awsdocs/aws-cli-user-guide/doc_source/using-s3-commands.md

 $ aws s3 sync . s3://my-bucket/path --storage-class STANDARD_IA
 ```

-The `--exclude` and `--include` options allow you to specify rules to filter the files or objects to be copied during the sync operation\.
-By default, all items in a specified directory are included in the sync\.
-Therefore, `--include` is only needed when specifying exceptions to the `--exclude` option \(for example, `--include` effectively means "don't exclude"\)\.
-The options apply in the order that is specified, as demonstrated in the following example\.
+You can use the `--exclude` and `--include` options to specify rules that filter the files or objects to copy during the sync operation\.
+By default, all items in a specified folder are included in the sync\.
+Therefore, `--include` is needed only when you have to specify exceptions to the `--exclude` option \(that is, `--include` effectively means "don't exclude"\)\.
+The options apply in the order that's specified, as shown in the following example\.

 ```
 Local directory contains 3 files: